top of page

 A Taste of the Future Here in SA

 The best news?
 Samurai Teppanyaki House will soon bring this Orange Wagyu to South Australia!
-We’ll be the first in SA to showcase this sensational new breed—so fans of top-quality beef, you’re in for an extraordinary treat.
+We’ll be the first in SA to showcase this sensational new breed.

+So fans of top-quality beef, you’re in for an extraordinary treat.
 Sir Harry Orange Wagyu merges Australian farming heritage with culinary innovation, honoring tradition while pushing the boundaries of flavor and quality.
-It’s a story of sunshine, oranges, and the pinnacle of Wagyu craftsmanship.
-Stay tuned as we get ready to share this truly unforgettable tasting experience with South Australian food lovers!

 bottom of page